lisongxu/CSCE156-Lab-DB-Query/README.md

 # Computer Science II
 ## Lab 7.0 - MySQL

-An introduction to Structured Query Language (SQL) used in databases.
+An introduction to MySQL used in databases.

 This is a lab used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu)